alexfish/jenkins-workshop/github.md

 ### Horrible PHP

-We have a horrible PHP script which parses the payload and sends the Branch to Jenkins as a Build
+We have a horrible PHP script which parses the payload and sends the `ref` to Jenkins as a Build Paramater.
+This is because our Jenkins is behind the great firewall of China.

 ### Jenkins

 	Jenkins Build Paramaters == Environment Variables

-The build paramter is used to checkout the branch and build it + run other magic.
+The build paramater is used to checkout the branch and build it.